nigelp/Zentara-Code/README.md

 - Be goal‑oriented: describe the outcome, constraints, and acceptance criteria.
 - Provide guardrails: performance budgets, API boundaries, style preferences.
 - Embrace iteration: accept partial progress and refine.
-- Let Roo plan: approve or edit its proposed steps rather than dictating line‑level changes.
+- Let Zentara plan: approve or edit its proposed steps rather than dictating line‑level changes.

 ## Support

-- Open the Roo panel to review actionable notices or errors.
+- Open the Zentara panel to review actionable notices or errors.
 - Use the Output and Problems panels for diagnostics.
 - If issues persist, reinstall the extension or try a minimal reproduction in a fresh workspace.